 Antoninianus Name And Value

 The antoninianus is also known as the “Double Denarius.”
-As its nickname states, it was worth two denarii.
-This is based on the total amount of silver.
-We don’t know what the Romans called this coin during its use.
+As its nickname states, it was worth two denarii and was based on the total amount of silver.
+We don’t know the proper name or what Romans called this coin during its daily use.

 The name Antoninianus comes from the name of the Roman Emperor Caracalla, who introduced it.
 They were mainly struck between 215 CE to 293 CE.

-While worth two denarii, the initial double denarius usually had less silver than if you were to hold two denarius in your hand (especially with a denarius struck earlier in the empire’s reign).
+While it was considered worth two denarii,, it usually contained less silver than if you were to hold two denarius in your hand (especially with a denarius struck earlier in the Empire).

-By the late 3rd century, the Antoninianus would be made of bronze, losing most of its value through the decrease of silver in the coin.
+By the late 3rd century, the Antoninianus would go on to be made of bronze, losing most of its value through the decrease of silver in the coin.

 Double Denarius History

 During the reign of Emperor Gordian III, a lot of antoniniani were minted.
 However, we do not know precisely why the Antoninianus was struck in such great numbers under Emperor Gordian III.
 We know that the double denarius surpassed the original denarius in use during this time.
 Shortly after it gained dominance in Rome, it fell in quality through debasement.